stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 ### (2) Calculating the forward pass

-Because of our previous requires template we can now call `dot_self()` with the values of the matrix.
+Because of our previous `require`s template we can now call `dot_self()` with the values of the matrix.
 The compiler will then know to call the previous definition of `dot_self` written to work with `double` scalar types.

 ### (3) Accessing the values and adjoints of matrices.

-The calculations for the forward and reverse passes of reverse mode autodiff often uses custom Eigen methods for matrices, vectors, and arrays.
+The calculations for the forward and reverse passes of reverse mode autodiff often use custom Eigen methods for matrices, vectors, and arrays.
 In the above, `.val()` will return a view of all of the values of the @ref stan::math::var scalars in the matrix while `.adj()` will return a view for all of the adjoints of the matrices @ref stan::math::var scalars.
 You can think of `.val()` and `.adj()` as returning an Eigen matrix of doubles such as `Eigen::Matrix<double, Rows, Cols>` where both functions scalars are references to the values or adjoints of the original matrix with @ref stan::math::var scalars.

 ### (4) Setting up the reverse pass

-Once the forward pass is complete and the data for the reverse pass is in the arena the adjoint calculation for the portion of the reverse pass for this function needs to be written.
+Once the forward pass is complete, and the data for the reverse pass is in the arena the adjoint calculation for the portion of the reverse pass for this function needs to be written.
 The reverse pass consists of an adjoint calculation which is placed onto the callback stack.
 When a user calls @ref stan::math::grad this adjoint calculation will be called so that adjoints are accumulated from the final output to the starting inputs.